Click here to receive a PDF version.

 Miracles of Faith and Healing

 When an amazing and unbelievable thing happens in response to spiritual words and feelings, we say it is a miracle.
 For example, Christian faith healers remove pain and cure disease by invoking the love and authority of God in Jesus' name.
 In personal lives, incredible but seemingly mundane coincidences may have great personal meaning and overflowing joy.
 For people of any religion, a simple honest compliment or bit of luck can bring an upwelling of gratitude.
 These big or small miracles are sometimes attributed by Christians to Jesus, who was known as a miracle worker.
-Faith healing may in some cases be related to the brain's ability to control the function of all organs of the body, and especially to modulate pain.
+Faith healing may in some cases be related to the brain's ability to modulate pain and control the function of all body organs.
 Pain is a neural signal like any other signal in the brain, and is under the brain's control.

 It is widely appreciated that pain can be reduced or removed with the right combination of encouragement and empowerment.
 Yet, when a disease is cured by a faith healer invoking God's love there may be no obvious mechanism.
 Each one of us is different, with different genes, experiences, memories, and daily lives, so medical science in many cases cannot determine the reason for a positive outcome.
-In this case, the role of faith and love in healing are apparently the most significant reason for a cure.
-By invoking God's love and asking Jesus to help, we expect positive results, and this may produce a miracle, even when medical science is at a loss to explain how.
+Consequently, the role of faith and love in healing are apparently the most significant reason for a cure.
+By invoking God's love and asking Jesus (or e.g. a prophet or angel) to help, we expect positive results, and this may produce a miracle, even when medical science is at a loss to explain how.
 The healing process may recall memories of early childhood experiences of care and unconditional love from parents and family.
 For Christians this is embodied in the stories of love and words of Jesus.

 Faith healers often help people recover from severe pain, for example in arthritis.
 Many forms of arthritis are due to degeneration of the cartilage and underlying bone in the joints.
 Although joint cartilage contains no nerves to transmit pain and no blood vessels to directly supply nutrients, the underlying bone and other tissues surrounding the joint have many nerves and are well supplied with blood vessels.
 To heal the joint, the damaged cartilage needs to regrow, which will then allow the bone to heal as well.
 Moderate exercise that moves the joint without a heavy load is beneficial for it supplies nutrients and removes toxins in the cartilage, allowing it to heal.